 As Vooks works directly with authors worldwide, the users get new stories to the digital library regularly.
 The library is an excellent resource for parents and teachers who don’t have a good selection of educational stories for children to choose the books they love.

 They also provide an engaging presentation of children’s books and resources to support parents and teachers.

 As educators and parents, we are often concerned about using too much technology with our children.
-Apps are often full of ads, and we are unsure about the safety of them.
+Apps are often full of ads, and we are unsure about their safety of them.
 Vooks is a safe and add-free way to make our children’s screen time more purposeful.
-Families can enjoy Vooks on long road trips or comfortable at home from your reading chair.
+Families can enjoy Vooks on long road trips or be comfortable at home from their reading chairs.
 As long as you have an internet connection, you can use it from anywhere.
 If internet access is not available, you can download your favorite stories to read them offline.

 Parents get one free month of Vooks.
 After the trial, the subscription is only $4.99, which is still a great deal when you consider that there are currently nearly 100 books in the library, and they add new books regularly.